 Where Can We Find Rest?

 I do not mean to normalize the death of God’s own Son — it has no rival.
-His death is more horrific, more unthinkable, more grievous than the summation of every other deaths in history.
+His death is more horrific, more unthinkable, more grievous than the summation of every other death in history.
 But we know the soul-piercing effect of this blade when others have died as well.
 We see its sharpness pierce speech for seven days in the ash heap with Job and climb into the tears of Jesus at the tomb of Lazarus.

 And yet, while the death of our loved ones in the Lord constitute a heavy blow, it is precious in the eyes of our Father.
 “Precious in the sight of the Lord is the death of his saints” (Psalm 116:15).
 And the reason for the preciousness is also foretold in the same verse as the piercing of soul.
 “Behold, this child is appointed for the fall and rising of many in Israel” (Luke 2:34).